Splits mar start of Syrian opposition talks

 Another possible contender is Asaad Mustafa, a respected former agriculture minister under Assad's late father.
 Mustafa, who now lives in Kuwait, left the country decades ago after protesting against Hafez's policies.

-Atassi said that major figures had been overlooked in the new coalition, such as veteran campaigners Aref Dalila, a prominent Alawite, and Fawaz Tello, and that efforts were needed to bring on board the main Kurdish political grouping, the Kurdish National Council, which has stayed away.
+Atassi said that major figures have been overlooked in the new coalition, such as veteran campaigners Aref Dalila, a prominent Alawite, and Fawaz Tello, and that efforts are needed to bring on board the main Kurdish political grouping, the Kurdish National Council, which has stayed away.

-She added that, unlike the SNC, the new coalition would work with important figures even if they did not become full members.
+She added that, unlike the SNC, the new coalition would work with important figures even if they do not become full members.

-Sheishakly now works with the coalition on securing aid and economic support and told Reuters that he was confident the new group would not be a repeat of the SNC, partly because Alkhatib would provide a balance between competing groups.
+Sheishakly now works with the coalition on securing aid and economic support and told Reuters that he is confident the new group will not be a repeat of the SNC, partly because Alkhatib would provide a balance between competing groups.

 "We have had academics as head of the opposition and they did not manage competing interests well.
 This is a smaller body and Alkhatib knows how to absorb everyone," Sheishakly said.